 You may have seen the group’s massive statue of the goat-headed demonic deity Baphomet, in which two children look adoringly as the winged beast sits on a throne.
 They’ve threatened to “donate” the massive bronze statue to state government areas that are also home to large donated monuments of the Ten Commandments.

-In Oklahoma, the move forced the state to remove their Ten Commandments monument from the capital grounds (though, lawmakers are currently trying to get voters to fight for its return).
+In Oklahoma, the move forced the state to remove their Ten Commandments monument from the capital grounds (though, lawmakers urged voters to fight for its return).

 Recently, a man affiliated with the Satanic Temple has been showing up to municipal meetings in a black, hooded robe to deliver “Luciferian” invocations in the same settings that also allow local Christian ministers to open meetings in prayer.
 In Phoenix, lawmakers decided to ban prayer altogether instead of allowing a Satanic Temple member from opening the government gathering.

-The group has now announced a new initiative, this time aimed at schoolchildren: An “After School Satan Club” at public elementary schools that are also home to Christian after-school programs.
+The group announced an initiative, this time aimed at schoolchildren: An “After School Satan Club” at public elementary schools that are also home to Christian after-school programs.
 In a statement, they explained, “It’s important that children be given an opportunity to realize that the evangelical materials now creeping into their schools are representative of but one religious opinion amongst many.”

 Unsurprisingly, parents weren’t thrilled.